ninabarzh/broomstick/content/posts/IV-Resistance-and-alternatives-reclaiming-democracy.md

   - democracy
   - EU
   - Europe
+  - butwaittheresmorechaos
 ---

 For decades, European politics has resembled a Punch and Judy show, only with fewer laughs and more austerity.
-On one side, the market-worshipping neo-liberals clutching their spreadsheets and “fiscal responsibility.”
+On one side, the market-worshipping neoliberals clutching their spreadsheets and “fiscal responsibility.”
 On the other, vaguely embarrassed centrists who occasionally tut at inequality but still vote for trade deals written by Exxon lawyers.
 The stage is well-lit.
 The audience, increasingly, is not impressed.

 But while corporate power has captured institutions from Westminster to Brussels, it hasn’t silenced resistance.
 Across the continent, citizens, thinkers, activists and even the odd rogue economist are challenging the capture—not just with slogans, but with blueprints for change.
 This isn’t about utopia.
 It’s about damage control, dignity, and doing better than a system that currently functions like a vending machine for billionaires.